 The accelerated KS3 curriculum offered in Years 7 and 8 covers a wide range of subjects, skills and experiences.
 Lessons are taught by subject-specialists, but transferable skills are developed and used throughout the subjects.
-Individual focus days and weeks, including a cross-curricular week in Year 7 and a Maritime Project week in Year 8, provide extended opportunities for students to develop valuable functional and inter-personal skills.
+Individual focus days and weeks, including a cross-curricular week in Year 7 and a Maritime Project day trip in Year 8, provide extended opportunities for students to develop valuable functional and inter-personal skills.

 Students are also encouraged to get involved in many other aspects of the Holcombe community.
 A large number of extra-curricular activities are offered with an extensive range of sports clubs, subject-specific societies and music and drama groups.
 Students also have the opportunity of making an impact on the life of the School through a number of different positions of responsibility including being a member of the School Council, the Diversity Group or taking on the role of Form or Sports Captain.